iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.1.75.2270/report.md

 > I would like to contribute, however it constantly causes my phone to overheat (on the wireless charger) which cant be good for the phone.
 Perhaps let user set the temperature they are happy for the phone to get to rather than the maximum temp.<br> :date: __2020-07-18 05:29:36__

-> Its an excellent idea but this app will (even if eventually) destroy your phone.
-My wife and I have the same device, mine has been running dreamlab for approx 6months and the battery is wasted.
-100% in the AM and won't last the day.
-She can come home from work with half a charge.
-Maybe have the option to reduce processing power.
-If the app was running on 1 or 2 cores instead of going full steam ahead I'd probably keep it.
-For now I need to uninstall.<br> :date: __2020-07-14 10:42:33__

 #### 1-star reviews